dipranjan/dsinterviewqns/contents/Statistics/Probability Distribution.md

 Probability Distribution vs Frequency Distribution
 ```

-**Frequency distribution** comes from actually doing the experiment $n$ number of times as $n --> \inf$ the shape comes closer and closer to the Probability distribution
+**Frequency distribution** comes from actually doing the experiment $n$ number of times as $n --> \infty$ the shape comes closer and closer to the Probability distribution

 Now the probability distribution can be of 2 types, discrete and continous.
 An example of Discrete is shown above.
 When we use a probability function to describe a discrete probability distribution we call it a **probability mass function (pmf)**.
 The probability mass function, $f$, just returns the probability of the outcome.
 Therefore the probability of rolling a $3$ is $f(3) = 1/6$.